 SEXUAL STEALING by WENDY WALKER

-Temporary Culture announces the forthcoming publication of a new book by Wendy Walker, with a foreword by Daniel Levin Becker.
+Temporary Culture announces publication of Sexual Stealing, a new book by Wendy Walker, with a foreword by Daniel Levin Becker.

 SEXUAL STEALING is an interrogation of the Gothic, slavery, and sexual exploitation.
 Where the authors of the first Gothic novels set their tales in worlds safely distant in time and space from the conventions of late eighteenth-century England, Wendy Walker probes the obsessions and anxieties underlying these works, and dramatizes a tale of forcible taking, the brutal exercise of wealth and power, and the revolution that follows.